The Salami Model An Intuitive Approach to Solid State Physics

 Atoms Are Slices.
 Bonds Are Springs.

-Every solid object — a steel beam, a lump of lead, your own hand — can be modeled as a salami.
+Every solid object — a steel beam, a lump of lead, your own hand — can be approximated as a salami.

-A material is made of atoms arranged in a structure, each connected to its neighbours by interatomic bonds that behave like tiny elastic springs.
+A material is made of atoms arranged in a structure, and the interactions between neighboring atoms can often be modeled near equilibrium as tiny elastic springs.

 The slices represent atomic layers.
-The connective tissue represents the bonds.
+The connective tissue represents the forces that hold those layers together.

 When you push on one end, the slices do not all move at once.
 The first slice compresses the connective tissue against the second.
 The second pushes the third.
 The disturbance travels through the object slice by slice, as a compression wave, at the speed of sound in that material.

-Physicists describe these vibrations as phonons — collective oscillations of the lattice.
+Physicists describe these collective vibrations as phonons — quantized lattice vibrations in a solid.

 This picture — slices, springs, and propagating disturbances — is a useful way to visualize how solids respond to forces.